-Doping Authority Netherlands also participated online at USADA’s hybrid Scientific Symposium, which was organised from 1 to 4 October.
+Doping Authority Netherlands also participated in USADA’s Scientific Symposium, which was organised from 30 to 3 October.

 FURTHER DEVELOPMENT OF SCIENTIFIC RESEARCH

-Two studies in collaboration with RIVM looking at the quality and composition of prohormones (which began in 2020) and nootropics (which began in 2021) are still in progress.
-There is also a study in progress (which began in 2021) by the University of Leuven looking at the content of the messages spread by ‘influencers’ on social media about prohibited substances such as anabolic steroids.
+Two studies in collaboration with RIVM looking at the quality and composition of prohormones (which began in 2020) and nootropics (which began in 2021) were completed in 2022.
+A study (which began in 2021) by the University of Leuven was completed that looked at the content of the messages spread by ‘influencers’ on social media about prohibited substances such as anabolic steroids.

-Doping Authority Netherlands spent the last budget of the - now disbanded - Anti-Doping Authority Netherlands Foundation to conduct a study at the DoCoLab in Ghent.
+Doping Authority Netherlands spent the remaining budget of the – now disbanded – Anti-Doping Authority Netherlands Foundation to conduct a study at the DoCoLab in Ghent.
 The study is looking at the development of a detection method for thyroid hormones.
-The research proposal was under review by the ethics committee of Ghent University at the end of 2021.
+The practical part of the study began in 2022.

 Collaboration with government and government bodies